1Password/scim-examples/docker/README.md

 The logs from the SCIM bridge and redis containers will be streamed to your machine.
 If everything seems to have deployed successfully, press Ctrl+C to exit, and the containers will remain running on the remote machine.

 At this point you should set the DNS record for the domain name you selected to the IP address of the op-scim container.
-You can continue setting up your Identity Provider with the SCIM Bridge Administration Guide.
+You can also continue setting up your Identity Provider.

-### Additional Docker Compose instructions
+### Docker Compose

-This only applies when using and testing the SCIM bridge through `docker-compose`.
+As stated before, `compose` is meant for testing or evaluation, and not as a permanent solution.

+You will need to have a Docker machine set up either locally or remotely.
+Refer to [this documentation](https://docs.docker.com/machine/reference/create/) on how to do that.
+For a local installation, you can use the `virtualbox` driver.

+Once set up, ensure your environment is set up with `eval %{docker-machine env $machine_name}`, with whatever machine name you decided upon.

+Run the [./docker/deploy.sh](deploy.sh) script as in the previous example.

 In order to automatically launch the 1Password SCIM bridge upon startup when using `docker-compose`, you will need to configure systemd to automatically start the Docker daemon and launch op-scim.